Naval life after the War

 Rod also participated in two long Sea Training Exercises, in 1963 in the MV Cretic from Hull to Antwerp, Rotterdam, Bremen, Hamburg and returning to Newcastle.
 In 1968 he sailed on the MV Aaro from Hull and called in at Copenhagen, Odense and Aarhus returning to Hull (Immingham Riverside Quay).

-Rod being decorated with the Reserve Decoration by Rear Adml Robertson.
+Rod being decorated with the Reserve Decoration

 Between 1962 and 1973 Rod sailed on HMS Curzon for short sea training on four occasions.
 He also sailed on SS Londres, SS Brighton and SS Arromanche between 1962 and 1966.
+Follow this link to view the "HMS Sussex" opening ceremony page.

 Rod was promoted to Lieutenant Commander in 1967.
 He was awarded the Reserve Decoration in 1972 and a Clasp to the RD in 1983.
 He retired in 1983 after receiving two yearly extensions from the Admiral, it was usual to retire at 60.

-Rod continued to attend reunion dinners a functions right up to a few months before his death in 2003.
+Rod continued to attend reunion dinners and functions right up to a few months before his death in 2003.
 The Navy was of the utmost importance to Rod, he was extremely proud of serving his country during and after the war.